MariaDB root admin password provisioning on Azure DCXas_v5 VM

 Create the attestation

-to grant access to the buckypaper secrets engine in charge of generating the admin password.
+After successful attestation, the plugin generates an access token for the namespace that grants access to the buckypaper secrets engine in charge of generating the admin password.

-Provision the password from Vault
+Provision the password from vHSM

-It remains to contact the buckypaper secrets engine with the request to generate a high-entropy password, retrieve it over a secure channel, and source it into the enclave
+It remains to contact the buckypaper secrets engine with the request to generate a high-entropy password, retrieve it over a secure channel, and source it into the enclave.

 Cloud-Init: Putting it all together